cloudmesh-community/fa18-516-17/paper/paper.md

 # Cloud Security Alliance (CSA) :wave: :exclamation: fa18-516-17

-:o: format incorrect
+:o: format incorrect - I believe I fixed this!

-:o: bulleted list use phrase sush as according to []: .e.g. as you use bulleted lists the citation must be before, otherwist you need to replace bullets and replace with comma
+:o: bulleted list use phrase sush as according to - I Fixed this!

-:o: this is incomplete as entire sections in the introductions are missing according to you, therfore this will not be further reviewed till not fixed
+:o: this is incomplete as entire sections in the introductions are missing according to you, therfore this will not be further reviewed till not fixed -

 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-516-17/edit/master/paper/paper.md)